 Carmet.
-Limitations for OWTS in Carmet include small lots, shallow soils, and high groundwater that is almost at the ground surface.
-As in Jenner and Salmon Creek, even if the soil on a lot has an adequate percolation rate, there is not enough room for even a one bedroom septic system.
+Limitations for OWTSs in Carmet include small lots, shallow soils, and high groundwater that is almost at the ground surface.
+As in Jenner and Salmon Creek, even if the soil on a lot has an adequate percolation rate, there is not enough room for even a one-bedroom OWTS.
 Vacant lots do not meet the criteria for an alternative system.

 Sereno del Mar.
 Sereno del Mar is a subdivision of relatively new homes - construction started in the late 1970s.
-Limitations for OWTS in this area include steep slopes, slowly draining soils, and seasonally high groundwater.
-Lot size tends to be less than one acre, but not so small as to exclude even a one bedroom house.
-Over the last 25 years, mainly non-Public Facilities & Services Element standard mound OWTS have been permitted in Sereno del Mar due to the high groundwater.
+Limitations for OWTSs in this area include steep slopes, slowly draining soils, and seasonally high groundwater.
+Lot size tends to be less than one acre, but not so small as to exclude even a one-bedroom house.
+Over the last 25 years, mainly non-standard mound OWTSs have been permitted in Sereno del Mar due to the high groundwater.
 The area is traversed by a fault line, which may contribute to the high groundwater.
 Soil in the area is predominately a shallow loam to sandy loam over clay.
-However, near State Highway 1 there is well-drained sandy loam to about 8 feet, where standard OWTS would meet all requirements.
+However, near State Highway 1 there is well-drained sandy loam to about 8 feet, where standard OWTSs would meet all requirements.
 Where groundwater is high, some property owners have obtained an easement onto the ranch behind and adjacent to Sereno del Mar in order to have more land to meet OWTS requirements.
 The community has a public water system.